Glioblastoma: Environmental

 Other associations include exposure to smoking, pesticides, and working in petroleum refining or rubber manufacturing.

-Glioblastoma has been associated with the viruses SV40, HHV-6, and cytomegalovirus.
+Glioblastoma has been associated with the viruses SV40, HHV-6, and cytomegalovirus (CMV).
+Infection with an oncogenic CMV may even be necessary for the development of glioblastoma.

 Other

 Research has been done to see if consumption of cured meat is a risk factor.
-No risk had been confirmed as of 2013.
-Similarly, exposure to radiation during medical imaging, formaldehyde, and residential electromagnetic fields, such as from cell phones and electrical wiring within homes, have been studied as risk factors.
+No risk had been confirmed as of 2003.
+Similarly, exposure to formaldehyde, and residential electromagnetic fields, such as from cell phones and electrical wiring within homes, have been studied as risk factors.
 As of 2015, they had not been shown to cause GBM.

 Pathogenesis

 The cellular origin of glioblastoma is unknown.
 Because of the similarities in immunostaining of glial cells and glioblastoma, gliomas such as glioblastoma have long been assumed to originate from glial-type stem cells found in the subventricular zone.
 More recent studies suggest that astrocytes, oligodendrocyte progenitor cells, and neural stem cells could all serve as the cell of origin.

 GBMs usually form in the cerebral white matter, grow quickly, and can become very large before producing symptoms.
+Since the function of glial cells in the brain is to support neurons, they have the ability to divide, to enlarge, and to extend cellular projections along neurons and blood vessels.
+Once cancerous, these cells are predisposed to spread along existing paths in the brain, typically along white-matter tracts, blood vessels and the perivascular space.
 The tumor may extend into the meninges or ventricular wall, leading to high protein content in the cerebrospinal fluid (CSF) (> 100 mg/dl), as well as an occasional pleocytosis of 10 to 100 cells, mostly lymphocytes.
 Malignant cells carried in the CSF may spread (rarely) to the spinal cord or cause meningeal gliomatosis.
 However, metastasis of GBM beyond the central nervous system is extremely unusual.
 About 50% of GBMs occupy more than one lobe of a hemisphere or are bilateral.
 Tumors of this type usually arise from the cerebrum and may exhibit the classic infiltration across the corpus callosum, producing a butterfly (bilateral) glioma.